ts-pro/vue-eternal-loading/docs/guide/loader-margin.md

 # Loader margin

-In previous examples `load` prop was triggered when loader was visible on screen or in your container element ( depends on `container` prop ).
-Sometimes you may want to start loading a little earlier to make loading process more seamless for a user.
-It is possible with prop `margin` which can accept params in pixels or percents as string ( it will be passed to `IntersectionObserver` as `rootMargin` param under the hood, so you can find all formats [here](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/rootMargin)  ).
-Specifying `margin` as one value ( e.g. `200px` ) in pixels may cover the most common cases, so it's not important to learn other formats:
+In the previous examples, the `load` prop was triggered when the loader became visible on the screen or within the specified container element (depending on the `container` prop).
+However, there may be situations where you want to start the loading process a bit earlier to provide a more seamless experience for the user.
+This can be achieved using the `margin` prop, which accepts parameters in pixels or percentages as a string.

+The `margin` prop is passed as the `rootMargin` parameter to the underlying `IntersectionObserver`.
+You can refer to the [Mozilla Developer Network (MDN) documentation](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/rootMargin) for more information on the different formats and options for `rootMargin`.

+In most cases, specifying the `margin` as a single value in pixels (e.g., `200px`) will cover the most common scenarios, so there is no need to delve into the details of other format options unless required for specific use cases.

 ```html
 <VueEternalLoading :load="load" margin="200px">